Which Of The Following Is Not A Property Of Water

 The electrical conductivity of water can also be affected by other factors such as pH levels, dissolved solids, and even the presence of certain chemicals or pollutants.
 It is important to measure the electrical conductivity of water before using it for any purpose so that it can be appropriately treated or used safely.
 For instance, if the electrical conductivity is too high it could cause damage to equipment or people if they come into contact with it.
 On the other hand, if it’s too low then there may not be enough current available for certain processes or operations.

-See also Is Vapor Distilled Water Good To Drink
+See also Is Brita Water Distilled Water

 In general, pure distilled water has an electrical conductivity of around 0 µS/cm while salty seawater can have up to 50 µS/cm or more.
 Therefore, measuring and monitoring the electrical conductivity of your local body of water can help you determine whether it’s safe to swim in or not.
 Additionally, understanding the electrical conductivity can help you make sure that your drinking water meets safety standards as well as allow you to make sure your industrial processes are running properly without any risks associated with excessive electricity flow.